IsmaelMartinez/logger-to-kibana/README.md

 This project is inteded to generate view from the log messages encountered.

+The python executable can be found in [https://pypi.org/project/logger-to-kibana/](https://pypi.org/project/logger-to-kibana/)

 You will need to install the dependences by running

 ```bash